-Theorise is solely dedicated to the supply of high quality NMPH support staff to Colleges & Universities across the United Kingdom.
-We provide a range of different roles to colleges and universities including Study Skills Tutors (dyslexia, dyspraxia & other specific learning difficulties), Mental Health Mentors as well as in-class Support Workers, Note Takers, Proof Readers & Examination Support Staff.
-Theorise Ltd is recognised for our excellent quality of service not only to our Clients but also our Candidates and we’ve built this reputation through a tailored approach to meet each of our Clients’ individual needs.
-While Theorise continues to grow we still offer a personalised, professional yet informal approach with a focus on meeting the needs of all our Clients and the Students with whom we work.
+Theorise is solely dedicated to supplying high-quality NMPH support staff to colleges and universities across the United Kingdom.
+We provide a range of different support roles to colleges and universities including Study Skills Tutors (for dyslexia, dyspraxia, and other specific learning difficulties) and Mental Health Mentors, as well as in-class Support Workers, Note-Takers, Proof-Readers, and Examination Support staff.
+Theorise Ltd is recognised for the excellent quality of service we provide not only to our clients but also to our candidates, and we’ve built this reputation through a tailored approach that meets each of our Clients’ individual needs.
+While Theorise continues to grow we still offer a personalised, professional, yet informal approach with a focus on meeting the needs of all our clients and the students with whom we work.

-In the 20-21 academic year despite the challenges of Covid-19, Theorise supported over 1300 students with support being provided to students studying at the Academy of Music, Edinburgh College, Forth Valley College, Heriot-Watt University, Inverness College UHI, Lews Castle College UHI, Napier University, Northumbria University, Open University, Orkney College UHI, Perth College UHI, Queen Margaret University, Royal Conservatoire of Scotland, Riverside Music College, Scottish Rural, St. Andrews University, Strathclyde University, University of Edinburgh & the University of Stirling.
+In the 2021-22 academic year, and despite the ongoing challenges posed by Covid-19, Theorise worked with just under 1,700 students, with support being provided to students studying at the University of Aberdeen, the Academy of Music, Destiny College Glasgow, University of Dundee, Edinburgh College, University of Edinburgh, Forth Valley College, Heriot-Watt University, the Highland Theological College, Inverness College UHI, Lews Castle College UHI, Moray College UHI, Napier University, New College Lanarkshire, Open University, Orkney College UHI, Perth College UHI, Queen Margaret University, Riverside Music College, Royal Conservatoire of Scotland, Sabhal Mor Ostaig UHI, SAMS UHI, Scottish Borders College, Scottish Rural College (Aberdeen Edinburgh, Glasgow and Oatridge), St. Andrews University, Strathclyde University and West Lothian College.

-Theorise is fully aware that you have a choice but with our focus and determination to giving both our Clients and their Students a positive experience we hope to be your first choice.
+Theorise is fully aware that you have a choice, but with our focus and determination to give both our clients and their students a positive experience we hope to be your first choice.

 Further education can be a daunting prospect for any student but perhaps more so for those who need additional support, for whatever reason, and we are committed to ensuring they are afforded appropriate support from a suitably qualified and trusted support worker who can assist in their academic progression.

-Theorise Ltd unlike many other companies operating in this field also have credibility and accountability in the field of recruitment which we believes makes us stand out from other providers.
-We continuously strive to improve and uphold our reputation as a professional and high-quality recruitment business as a:
+Unlike many companies operating in this field, Theorise Ltd also have credibility and accountability in the field of recruitment, which we believe makes us stand out from other providers.
+We continuously strive to improve and uphold our reputation as a professional and high-quality recruitment business through our status as a:

 · Corporate Member of the Recruitment and Employment Confederation (REC)